 In its post-shuttle period, NASA is looking for new manned spaceflight endeavors.
 Politics are short-term, however, while complex space programs take a decade or more to mature.
 Back to the moon?
 Asteroid sampling?
 Mars colonization?
 The available options are numerous, the associated costs huge.
 This article in the Washington Post takes a closer look at what is at stake in the US space exploration organization (link >>>>).

 One day we drove to Karlskrona to visit the Swedish Naval Museum.
-Small and good — the museum curators focus on the navy during three decades and make sure that these periods get well covered:
+Small and good — the museum curators focus on the navy during three decades and make sure that these periods are well covered:

 1780s: the sailing navy in Gustav III’s Russian war,